 Airbus Helicopters

-Thales
+Thales, civil and military operations

 Orolia ELT and other products

 Axnes

 Helicopter operators and civil and military MRO facilities

 And other initiative of mutual interest

 AviaGlobal Group will, in coordination with RAMI, meet independently or jointly, as appropriate, in a business development and sale support role with these principal customers.
 AviaGlobal Group will provide nominal translation, document review and feedback to RAMI.
 Where a significant proposal development activity is required, AviaGlobal Group will propose a separate project-based quotation to RAMI.
 Additionally, AviaGlobal Group will, at the direction of RAMI, provide on-site, direct support of RAMI industry activity, trade shows, at the rates and terms shown on Rate Sheet attachment.